nsh07/urban-plus-plus/README.md

 This library is designed to be simple and easy to use.
 You only need to set the search term and run the `fetch()` function, the more crude stuff like curl cleanup is handled by the library, so you don't need to care about memory leaks ( ͡° ͜ʖ ͡°)

+I and this library don't expect you to have any knowledge about libcurl before you use it (and you don't need to), but it doesn't hurt to have a look at the [libcurl doc](https://curl.se/libcurl/c/).

 Quickstart example:

 ```cpp